 —–

-Note: The Integrated Goods and Services Tax (IGST) Rules 2017 were initially notified by CBEC vide Integrated Tax Notification 4/2017 dated 28/06/2017 (Rule 1 & 2).
+The Integrated Goods and Services Tax (IGST) Rules 2017 were initially notified by CBEC vide Integrated Tax Notification 4/2017 dated 28/06/2017 (Rule 1 & 2).
 Subsequently, IGST Rule 3 has been inserted vide Notification 12/2017 and IGST Rules 4 to 9 have been inserted vide Notification 4/2018.
-Information on this page is a Rule-wise compilation of Amendments made by various Notifications issued by CBIC from time to time, with best possible efforts for accuracy.
+Information on this page is a Rule-wise compilation of Amendments made in CGST Rules, 2017 by various Notifications/Orders issued by CBIC from time to time, with best possible efforts for accuracy.
 In any case, E&OE.
 For official/ updated information, please visit CBIC website.